Netanyahu Reveals He Was Treated for Prostate Cancer, Delayed Announcement to Avoid Aiding Iran

 Background

-Netanyahu, who is 76 years old, has had a series of health issues in recent years.
-In July 2023, he was fitted with a pacemaker due to a "transient heart block."
-In December 2024, he underwent surgery for an enlarged benign prostate after being diagnosed with a urinary tract infection.
-The prostate cancer was discovered during a subsequent check-up following that surgery.
+Netanyahu has had a series of significant health issues in recent years.
+In July 2023, he was fitted with a pacemaker following a "transient heart block" and a fainting episode.
+In March 2024, he underwent surgery for a hernia.
+In December 2024, he underwent surgery for an enlarged prostate after being diagnosed with a urinary tract infection — and it was during a subsequent follow-up examination that the cancerous tumour was discovered.
+The malignancy, described as less than a centimetre in size, was caught at a very early stage with no signs of metastasis, and Netanyahu opted for immediate targeted radiation treatment.

 Key Developments